 Although CISOs and SOCs may already share information “manually” via text, email, or phone, there is both lag time and the inability to see across the industry in near real time, at the same time.
 This business-as-usual approach to cyber defense provides a limited picture for defenders to plan their best moves as aligned stakeholders.
 All the while, the threat’s dwell time is expanding, and losses due to delayed response are piling up.

-We need collective defense to shape the future of cybersecurity.
-With collective defense, we can adopt a posture like that of air traffic controllers (or networked Fortnite survivalists) to see more and act quickly on the bigger picture.
+We need Collective Defense to shape the future of cybersecurity.
+With the IronNet Collective Defense platform, we can adopt a posture like that of air traffic controllers (or networked Fortnite survivalists) to see more and act quickly on the bigger picture, with situational context of where the threat is and where the attack campaign is heading.
+We call these insights attack intelligence: timely, relevant, and actionable threat information.

 As the cyber “safe zone” is shrinking every day, we can defend it with the following elements:

-Network traffic analysis (NTA) based on behavioral analytics
+Network detection and response (NDR) based on behavioral analytics

 Let’s face it: false positives are the bane of every SOC operator’s existence.
 Behavioral analytics driven by machine learning can improve detection efficacy, but math alone is not enough.
-We need human intuition and insights augmented by world class AI and ML techniques to be effective.
-IronNet’s collective defense draws on an expert system that takes the experience of some of our nation’s top cyber defenders and combines those insights with advanced AI/ML.
-It is only with these capabilities in a highly scalable NTA system that cyber defenders can keep up with determined cyber adversaries that have almost unlimited budgets and time to attack enterprises every day.
+We need human intuition and insights augmented by world-class AI and ML techniques to be effective.
+IronNet’s Collective Defense draws on an expert system that takes the experience of some of our nation’s top cyber defenders and combines those insights with advanced AI/ML.
+It is only with these capabilities in a highly scalable NDR system that cyber defenders can keep up with determined cyber adversaries that have almost unlimited budgets and time to attack enterprises every day.

 From the situational context, knowledge sharing can happen in near-real time through crowdsourcing and immersive user interfaces of the threat landscape.
-As I have mentioned, one of the frustrations when I had Cyber Command was that we couldn’t see attacks on our country.
+One of the frustrations when I had Cyber Command was that we couldn’t see attacks on our country.
 With automatic, machine-speed threat sharing and collaboration between public and private enterprises, we now can arm the commercial sector with the ability to see threats, share that knowledge with each other, and anonymously share that information with the government so that they can use all the levels of power at their disposal to defend the nation.

 Training and human intelligence